 The Smoke Free Air Act (SFAA) prohibits smoking and the use of electronic cigarettes in most workplaces and public spaces.
-This includes areas near hospital entrances, in parks, beaches and pedestrian plazas.
+This applies to any substance, including cannabis, and includes areas near hospital entrances, in parks, beaches and pedestrian plazas.
 The SFAA also prohibits the use of smokeless tobacco at sports arenas and recreational areas that issue tickets.

-Serving or smoking any product containing tobacco is prohibited inside New York City restaurants and bars.
+Serving, smoking or vaping any product containing tobacco or cannabis is prohibited inside New York City restaurants and bars.
 Serving non-tobacco shisha for on-site smoking is only allowed with a permit to operate as a non-tobacco hookah establishment.

-In order to reduce the risk of secondhand smoke exposure, tobacco, hookah smoking and vaping are not allowed in the Open Restaurants outdoor seating areas created during phased reopening from the COVID-19 pandemic.
+In order to reduce the risk of secondhand smoke exposure, cannabis, tobacco, hookah smoking and vaping are not allowed in the Open Restaurants outdoor seating areas created during the COVID-19 pandemic.

 The SFAA requires the posting of “No Smoking, Electronic Cigarette Use, and Smokeless Use” signs to be clear and visible in any indoor space where smoking, using e-cigarettes or using smokeless tobacco is not allowed.